Skip to content

 • Product assigned to a "Pack according to box rules" packing rule

-• “Box X” and “Box Y” are not selected on the rule but are set to be available for all products
+• "Box X" and "Box Y" are not selected but are available for all products

-Result: SHQ will look at Box A, Box B, Box C, Box X, and Box Y when determining which box to use for the product.
+Result: SHQ will evaluate Boxes A, B, C, X, and Y to find the best fit for the product.

 Example 2